ELELAB/MAVISp_allosigma2_workflow/ensemble_mode/readme.md

 Within the first script of the workflow, `mut_extract.py`, the script will perform a quality check of the input files `filtered_up_pockets.tsv` and `filtered_down_pockets.tsv`, looking at the following:
 - input mutation sites and response sites are within the provided PDB structure
-- input mutations sites and response sites satisfy the chosen distance threshold

-Here the user can also elect to include/filter the mutation sites and response sites by including a text file, using flag `-filter_file` or to change the distance threshold from default 15A by flag `-dist_threshold`.
+Here the user can also elect to include/filter the mutation sites by including a text file, using flag `-filter_file`.

 #### PSN analysis
 The workflow will make a directory per each mutation site included in the analysis, wherein the PyInteraph path_analysis tool will be used to identify shortest paths of communication to the response sites.